Is it normal for my child to be shy?

 Tips for encouraging your shy child

-- If your shy toddler dislikes loud ‘rhyme time’ with musical instruments it might be that the noise is just too loud and over-stimulating for her.
+- If your shy toddler dislikes loud ‘rhyme time’ with musical instruments it might be that the noise is just too loud and over-stimulating for them.
 Instead, choose a quieter organised activity such as painting, swimming, playing at a park or yoga.

 - Shy children often find it easier to play with other children on their home turf at first, so arrange play dates at home.
 Your child will feel more confident and their new friend will probably be a little quieter as they are away from home.